particle-iot/docs/src/content/photon.md

 # Particle Photon: Wi-Fi
 ![Image of the Photon](/assets/images/photon-kit.jpg)

+**The Photon has been discontinued.
+The Argon or Photon 2 are recommended substitutes.**

 The Photon is a $19 tiny Wi-Fi IoT device for creating connected projects and products for the Internet of Things.
 It's easy to use, it's powerful, and it's connected to the cloud.
 The board is powered by a Cypress Wi-Fi chip alongside a powerful STM32 ARM Cortex M3 microcontroller.